 The campus will remain closed until 12 noon Thursday, 02/13/25.
 Students should log into Canvas for specific class information from their instructors.
 Please contact event organizers for information on specific activities.
 Normal operations will resume at 12pm on Thursday.

 Dr. Valentina Tobos was born in Bucharest, Romania, where she earned a bachelor’s degree in physics.
-Following graduation, she taught middle- and high-school physics and prepared students for physics Olympiads.
+Following graduation, she taught middle- and high-school physics and prepared students for Physics Olympiads.

 Use Your Cell Phone as a Document Camera in Zoom